nascarr/quora/README.md

 | How can I top CBSE in 6 months? | Why did the Pope say that "Muslims are a curse to this world"? |
 | What does great wit mean? | Should I really feel that it's okay not to love or respect women? |

-Data is imbalanced (94% sincere questions, 6% insincere questions)
+Data is imbalanced (94% sincere questions, 6% insincere questions).
+Labeling is noisy, since definition if 'insincere question' is subjective.

 ![alt text](https://github.com/nascarr/quora/blob/master/class_ratio.png?raw=true)